jamesjeong713/javascript-basic-study/README.md

 # javascript basic

-This study is to make a strong basement for my frontend technology study.
-I have a plan to study it every 30m to 1h.
+This is to study a strong basement quickly for my frontend technology knowledge.
+I need to study it to figure out how much different it is with other languages before studying react.